 “The virus had inflamed my liver, as well, sending liver enzymes into my bloodstream, another mysterious symptom.
 For weeks after my fever subsided and my platelets returned to normal, I was still laid out, lethargic and giddy.
 My appetite returned slightly, but food and even water tasted strangely unpleasant...A month of afternoon naps later I was completely recovered.”

 Dengue Fever Mosquitos

-Aedes aegypti mosquitos prefer to feed on humans during the daytime and are most frequently found in or near human habitations.
+The Aedes aegypti mosquito is common in Asia and Latin America.
+It prefers to feed on humans during the daytime and are most frequently found in or near human habitations.
 They are most likely to bite during a period of several hours in the late afternoon before dark and for several hours after day break.

 There are concerns dengue fever could spread northwards, even becoming common place in the United States, as result of global warming.
 Already species capable of carrying the disease have been found in 28 states in the U.S. and as far north as the Netherlands in Europe.
 Cases of dengue fever have been reported in all 50 U.S. states but people who had it contacted the disease abroad and brought it home.

 mosquito stages of development

 Singapore is a leader in taking preventive measures to reduce dengue fever, During an outbreak of the disease in 2005, the Singaporean government launched a number of measures to contain the dengue outbreak, including public awareness campaigns and regular fogging with insecticides.
 4,200 volunteers, 970 environmental control officers hired by construction sites, 350 so-called "mozzie busters" made up of girl guides and scouts, have participated in the preventive efforts.
 [Source: Wikipedia +]